KamilDrewnowski/SongManager/README.md

 To run the program in Windows:

 1. Open the CMD command prompt
-2. Navigate to the directory where the run.bat file is located using the cd command
+2. Navigate to the directory where the compile.bat file is located using the cd command
+3. Enter the command "compile.bat"
-3. Enter the command "run.bat"
+4. Enter the command "run.bat"

 To run the program in Linux:

 1. Open a command prompt
-2. Navigate to the directory where the run.sh file is located using the cd command
+2. Navigate to the directory where the compile.sh file is located using the cd command
+3. Enter the command "compile.sh"
-3. Enter the command "run.sh"
+4. Enter the command "run.sh"

-XML / CSV files that are to be loaded must be located in the ".. \ Java_Boot_Camp \ target" folder
+XML / CSV files that are to be loaded must be located in the ".. \target" folder